yifeiiwang/yifeiiwang.github.io/_pages/teaching.md

 nav_order: 6
 calendar: true
 ---

-#This page displays a collection of courses with detailed schedules, materials, and resources.
-You can organize your courses by years, terms, or topics.

-#{% include calendar.liquid calendar_id='test@gmail.com' timezone='Asia/Shanghai' %}

-#{% include courses.liquid %}

 **Instructor**, University of Gothenburg, 2022–2025
 - Economic Geography: Regional Growth Lab (undergraduate)
 - International Business in Asian Emerging Markets (master's)